arras-energy/gridlabd-old/docs/Module/Influxdb/Recorder.md

 # Example

 The following example collects 10 house air temperature, power, and energy records into tables at different sampling intervals.
-The 1 minute data is stored in separate table for each house, and the 1 hour data is stored in a single table for all houses with tags to identify each recorder.
+The 1 minute data is stored in separate table for each house with values stored as floats and the units specified in the field name.
+The 1 hour data is stored in a single table for all houses.
+Values stored as a string with units, and a tag is given to identify each house.

 ~~~
 module influxdb;